- Advice and support

-We have created a Childcare Guiding Principles document to set out the Trust’s approach to supporting those staff with child care needs, whilst balancing the requirement to provide a number of our services over a 24/7 period and to be as flexible and supportive as we can within those limitations.
+We have updated our Childcare Guiding Principles document (8 Jan 2021) to set out the Trust’s approach to supporting those staff with child care needs, whilst balancing the requirement to provide a number of our services over a 24/7 period and to be as flexible and supportive as we can within those limitations.
 We also recognise that many staff are working from home and this brings different challenges as well.

 - Contact details for HR

 Your normal HR Support and dedicated HR contacts can be contacted as usual on the details below:

 Team Contacts Corporate and Care Services Curtis Abbott, HR Manager Ext: 59910 / M: 07980 956 085